Gas Laws: Ideal Gas Law and the Gas Constant

 Intuitively, one expects that each of these laws is a special case of a more general law.
 That general law is called the Ideal Gas Law.

-The constant R is called the gas constant, and its physical significance will be explored in subsequent experiments.
+The constant R is called the gas constant, and its physical significance will be explored in other experiments.

 - Determine the value of the gas constant.